yukikitayama/nodejs/README.md

 Controller is connecting models and views.
 In-between logics.
 Routes are controllers.
 Controllers split accross middleware functions of Express.js.

+## Cookie

+Something that our backend server send back to webapp users by response header upon the users' request.
+We store the information in the user's browser (on the client-side), and let the subsequent requests include the cookies.

+In NodeJS, `res.setHeader("Set-Cookie", "key=value");`.
+Then the key-value is stored in Cookies section in Application in Google Chrome developer tool of a specific URL.
+And the subsequent request will have this information.

 ## Javascript

 `slice()` method copies an array.